Child using sensory swing during certified autism specialist session

 Sponsored Content

 Step 1.
-Earn a Qualifying Bachelor’s or Master’s Degree and Gain the Required Experience
+Earn a Qualifying Degree and Gain the Required Experience

-You’ll qualify for the CAS designation if you hold a bachelor’s degree and at least ten years of experience or if you hold a master’s degree and at least two years of experience.
-Experience requirements must relate to either directly working with or supporting individuals with autism, and your degree program must be in one of the following areas of study (or a closely related field):
+You’ll qualify for the CAS if you hold a bachelor’s degree and at least ten years of relevant experience, or a master’s degree and at least two years of experience.
+Your experience must relate directly to working with or supporting individuals with autism, and your degree must be in one of the following fields or a related discipline approved by IBCCES:

 • Special education